KittyGiraudel/SJSJ/_glossary/RXJS.md

 ---
 title: RxJS
-description: a library for asynchronous programming using observable streams
+excerpt: a library for asynchronous programming using observable streams
 ---

 # RxJS